Welcome to Oneida County Land & Waters Conservation's

 - Report data to the statewide Surface Water Integrated Monitoring System (SWIMS) database.

 - Conduct over 1,200 hours of Clean Boats Clean Waters watercraft inspections each year.
-Our Team conducts inspections at the busy, underserved boat landings located on popular waterbodies that area either invaded with high priority AIS or are uninvaded waters.
+Our Team conducts inspections at the busy, underserved boat landings located on popular waterbodies that are either invaded with high priority AIS or are uninvaded waters.

 - Conduct AIS early detection monitoring & water quality monitoring on a minimum of 15 waterbodies each year.
 From 2014 through 2023, the AIS Team has monitored 150 lakes.